evmts/tevm-monorepo/apps/tevm/src/content/docs/generated/@tevm/vm/classes/UnsupportedMethodError.md

 editUrl: false
 next: false
 prev: false
-title: "UnexpectedInternalServerError"
+title: "UnsupportedMethodError"
 ---

-Error that is thrown when something unexpected happens THis error being thrown indicates a bug or unhandled error internally in tevm and thus shouldn't happen often
+Error when a given JSON-RPC method is not supported

 ## Extends